massquantity/LibRecommender/examples/README.md

-Note the three functions described above doesn't change the features inside the `DataInfo` object.
+Note the three functions described above doesn't change the unique user/item features inside the `DataInfo` object.
 So the next time you call `model.predict(user=1, item=110)` , it will still use the features stored in `DataInfo`.
 However, if you do want to change the features in `DataInfo`, then you can use `assign_user_features` and `assign_item_features` :

 ```python
 >>> data_info.assign_user_features(user_data=data)